 Homes that have a lower occupancy are likely to have a higher rating because of the reduced ventilation, lighting and domestic hot water.

 Designed by Willerby to offer a more flexible thermal upgrade package, Therma-max is an option that provides the same insulation and window specification as BS 3632 (2005), but does not require the secondary external doors or the central heating system that are dictated by the residential specification.
 In addition Therma-max does not restrict the number of beds in the twin bedroom(s), is available on all models and it is not affected by the Park Licence conditions.

 Willerby is committed to providing the very highest levels of safety for its customers.

-All Willerby and BK Bluebird holiday homes are built in accordance with British Standard Holiday Home specification (EN 1647) or Residential Specification (BS 3632), and are certified by the National Caravan Council (NCC).
+All Willerby holiday homes are built in accordance with British Standard Holiday Home specification (EN 1647) or Residential Specification BS 3632 (2005), and are certified by the National Caravan Council (NCC).

 As well as undergoing a full Risk Assessment during the design process; the following safety equipment and features are fitted as standard in all our holiday homes:

 All our holiday homes are fitted as standard with Carbon Monoxide (CO) detectors.
 These constantly monitor CO levels, providing early warning of the gas well before danger levels are reached, giving you total peace of mind.